-"High-end Dialogue" Du Jun: The Industry Evangelist in the Wave of the Crypto Era
+"High-end Dialogue" Du Jun: Industry Evangelist in the Wave of the Encryption Era

 Introduction

-Du Jun is the co-founder of ABCDE Capital and Huobi Group (now acquired by Sun Yuchen), as well as the Executive Director and CEO of New Fire Technology.
-He was the product manager for the well-known community platform Discuz!X launched by Comsenz, and has excelled in investment, marketing, operations, and creativity.
+Du Jun is the co-founder of ABCDE Capital and Huobi Group (which has now been acquired by Sun Yuchen), as well as the Executive Director and CEO of New Fire Technology.
+He previously served as the product leader for the well-known community platform Discuz!X launched by Comsenz, and has excelled in investment, marketing, operations, and creativity.
 Du Jun is also one of the earliest professional investors in the blockchain industry, with rich entrepreneurial experience and industry resources.

 Key Insights